The story

 There were a number of socially relevant questions that were taken up little or not at all by classical research at the time.
 This need gave rise to the so-called non-university research institutions.

-One of the aims of the IZT was to take up new socially relevant topics at an early stage.
-It has succeeded not only in bringing these into the public and political debate, but also in agenda-setting.
-The art was, and still is, to translate this forethought into funded research projects.
-The fact that the IZT can now look back on a 40-year history shows that it has succeeded in this.
+One of the aims of the IZT was to address new socially relevant topics at an early stage.
+It has succeeded not only in bringing these topics into the public and political debate, but also in agenda-setting.
+The trick was and is to translate this forethought into funded research projects.
+The fact that the IZT can now look back on more than four decades of history shows that this has been successful.

 The former president of Freie Universität Berlin, Rolf Kreibich (*1938), assumed the role of director and managing director in 1981 until his retirement in 2012.
 In August 2012, Professor Dr Michael Opielka (*1956) took over the scientific direction and management of the IZT for four years before returning to his own research studies in 2016.
 From October 2018 to 2023, the position of scientific director was held by Prof. Dr Stephan Rammler (*1968).
 In 2001, Dr Roland Nolte was appointed Managing Director from among the staff.
 From then on, the management consisted of two people.
 After Opielka's retirement, Roland Nolte took over the overall management in 2016.
 In 2019, Sabine Flores Tran was added to the management team as authorised signatory.
 In 2022, she was appointed as another managing director.